theronkasita/challenge-ap-frontend/README.md

 - Bring and use your own laptop and internet connection
 - Work must be completed independently, on-site
-- No external help, prebuilt dashboards, or copied templates allowed
+- No external help
+- You may use AI Assistants such as ChatGPT

 ---